rithma/progressLog/README.md

 -Ying Bai's IEEE book - chap 4 or 5 ADC stuff... really explanitory but hard to focus unless I got large uninterrupted time.
 -Miro Samek Youtube course - Lesson 14 startup code.
 Love this guy.
 Love Him.

+6/22/2016 -  The learning continues.
+I am a good way into "Embedded Systems" by Elicia White,
+    Starting a book called "Understanding and using pointers" ...  really good clusterfuck.
+-found a new Professor on Youtube,  called
+Richard Buckland.
+Amazing things from that guy.
+"Everything you need to know about pointers"

+Vids Watched:

+Quantam leaps:
+lessons 1 thru 17

+Richard Buckland
+Lecture 10:  Functions
+(8.1 & 8.2 high level computing)

+EEVBlog
+EEV 54 when i was young